raine/cli-goodies/snippets/diff-old-new.md

-use `diff` to compare files changed by a tool
+use `diff` to compare files changed by a command

 No temporary files